Insights & Trends

 Selling Profitability

-As well as looking after these relationships ask yourself what the margins look like for other supply chain stakeholders.
+As well as looking after these relationships, ask yourself what the margins look like for other supply chain stakeholders.
 Being generous and ensuring others are turning a good profit will help to reward your hard work.

 Price yourself appropriately too.
-The market will look different depending on which spirit you’re producing.
-For example, 73% of vodka in the US is priced at $25+ per bottle compared to just 64% of Gin.
-Make sure you fully understand what your volume to price ratio should be.
+The market will look different depending on which spirit you're producing.
+For example, 73% of vodka in the US is priced at $25 per bottle compared to just 64% of Gin.
+Make sure you fully understand what your volume-to-price ratio should be.

 Make sure your products are available online.
 E-Commerce is a must for all brands now, especially in the wake of the pandemic.
 According to the IWSR’s drinks market analysis, online sales for alcohol businesses have seen a 50% increase and show very little sign of slowing down.
 Making sure your business is ready to take advantage and sell D2C is key.